esbenp/esbenp.github.io/_posts/2015-07-31-implementing-before-after-middleware.markdown

 <p>
     Middleware is a crazy popular mechanism in coding these days.
-    <a href="http://laravel.com/docs/5.1/middleware">Laravel</a> has implemented it for its router giving
+    <a href="http://laravel.com/docs/5.1/middleware">Laravel</a> has implemented it for its router, giving
     you the possibility to run actions on a request before and after it is executed.
 Likewise the web application framework for Node <a href="http://expressjs.com/guide/using-middleware.html">Express.js</a> has
     also a middleware implementation with middleware libraries for different things